edgedb/rfcs/text/1025-branches.rst

 Project and CLI Integration
 ---------------------------

-Currently the project configuration file ``edgedb.toml`` does not have to specify the default *database* it connects to.
-We  can add a ``edgedb.auto.toml`` config file that can be used to supplement and override the main ``edgedb.toml`` config.
-This new file is not intended to be committed to any VCS repository and kept strictly local (as the name implies).
-This way the alternative database branch will not accidentally be committed to the wrong VCS branch.
-All the EdgeDB clients will have to be upgraded so that they can look up both ``edgedb.toml`` and ``edgedb.auto.toml`` files.
+Currently the rest of our tools rely on ``$CONFIG/credentails`` to find default credential settings for projects.
+That includes the "database" (which is same as "branch" in this update) to connect to.
+We should keep the internal name "database" for the branch field for a certain deprecation period to make sure we give some time for the rest of the clients that use the ``$CONFIG/credentails`` to catch up.
+Our CLI should accept "branch" instead of "database", but not both.
+Once the deprecation period is over we can force the ``$CONFIG/credentails`` files to be converted to use "branch" exclusively.

 A new project should ask the user for the branch name defaulting to "main".
-We should also suggest adding ``edgedb.auto.toml`` to ``.gitignore``.

 The ``database`` CLI commands should be deprecated and new ``branch`` commands introduced instead.